youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 con_me: ME supplied from diet - ME required by stock <= 0

 con_vol: Intake capacity of stock - Volume of feed <= 0

-If animals with different nutritive value requirements are in the same nutritive value pool (same constraints) cross-subsidisation of volume from animals that require a low quality feed to animals that require a high quality feed can occur.
-For example, consider two animals, one that is losing 100 g/hd/d and one that is gaining 150 g/hd/d.
-The first animal can achieve it's target on low quality feed whereas the second animal would have to consume high quality feed.
-However, if both of these animals were constrained using a single nutritive value pool with one energy and one volume constraints, then the energy requirement and intake capacity is combined, such that feeding medium quality feed to both animals meets the constraints.
-This is likely to be the optimal solution because the cost of feed by quality is a convex function and therefore the cost minimising solution is to provide an average quality to both classes of stock.
-However, this is not a technically feasible solution.

-To minimise model size there is not an energy and volume constraint for each animal activity.
-Instead, to reduce cross subsidisation animal activities are allocated into pools based on their nutritive value during that feed period.
-Each pool has an energy and volume constraint.

 This system can represent confinement feeding explicitly by including a 'confinement' NV pool from which pasture and dry paddock residues are excluded (unless they incur a cost and labour requirement